suzuki-shunsuke/tfprovidercheck/README.md

 There are several ways to configure tfprovidercheck.

-1. The command line option `-config [-c]`
+1. The command line option `-config [-c]`, which is the configuration file path
-1. The environment variable `TFPROVIDERCHECK_CONFIG_BODY`
+1. The environment variable `TFPROVIDERCHECK_CONFIG_BODY`, which is the configuration itself (YAML)
-1. The environment variable `TFPROVIDERCHECK_CONFIG`
+1. The environment variable `TFPROVIDERCHECK_CONFIG`, which is the configuration file path
-1. tfprovidercheck looks for a configuration file `.tfprovidercheck.yaml` from the current directory to the root directory
+1. The configuration file `.tfprovidercheck.yaml` on the current directory

 The field `providers` lists allowed providers and their versions.